藤田幸久とは

 • Have attended the National Prayer Breakfast (NPB) in Washington DC four times until 2018 and NPB Japanese chapter meetings.

 • In 1986, when there were signs that Europe, Japan and the U.S. might be on the verge of a trade war, helped launch the Caux Round Table (CRT) for Moral Capitalism.
-Participants included leaders in business from Europe, the U.S., and Japan: Frits Philips, former CEO of Philips Electronics (the Netherlands); Olivier Giscard d'Estaing, Vice Chairman of the INSEAD business school (France); Owen Butler, Chairman of Procter & Gamble (U.S.), Winston Wallin(Chairman , Medtronic (U.S.); Ryuzaburo Kaku, President of Canon (Japan); Toshihiko Yamashita, former President of Matsushita Electronics (Japan).
-In 1994, the CRT published a set of Principles for Business, which London’s Financial Times wrote "is thought to be the first time a document of this kind has attracted influential supporters from Europe, Japan and U.S.”
+Participants included leaders in business from Europe, the U.S., and Japan: Frits Philips, former CEO of Philips Electronics (the Netherlands); Olivier Giscard d'Estaing, Vice Chairman of the INSEAD business school (France); Neville Cooper, Chairman of the Top Management Partnership (U.K.), Owen Butler, Chairman of Procter & Gamble (U.S.), Winston Wallin(Chairman, Medtronic (U.S.); Ryuzaburo Kaku, President of Canon (Japan); Toshihiko Yamashita, former President of the Panasonic (Japan).
+In 1994, the CRT published a set of Principles for Business, which London’s Financial Times wrote, "is thought to be the first time a document of this kind has attracted influential supporters from Europe, Japan and U. S.”

-• After graduating from university, joined the MRA international goodwill mission “Song of Asia” together with 50 young people from 15 countries in Asia and the Pacific.
-As member of this group, spent two years visiting 14 countries in Europe, North America, and Oceania, staying with more than 100 families.
+• After graduating from university, joined a MRA international goodwill mission “Song of Asia” together with 50 young people from 15 countries in Asia and the Pacific.
+As a member of this group, spent two years visiting 14 countries in Europe, North America, and Oceania, staying with more than 100 families.

 • Have subsequently visited 52 countries and stayed in the homes of nearly 200 families.